-Abuse of dominance under the 1998 Act is assessed in the same way as article 82 of the EC Treaty.
-In the UK, two abuse cases have been decided against pharmaceutical companies.
+Abuse of dominance under the 1998 Act is assessed in the same way as article 102 TFEU.
+In the UK, four abuse cases involving pharmaceutical companies have been decided (one only at interim level so far).
 In Napp Pharmaceuticals, the OFT fined Napp for heavily discounting sales of its sustained-release morphine tablets and capsules to the hospital sector, and then charging what were regarded as excessive prices in the community sector once patients had begun treatment with the product.